 For drivers who may be going through family law litigation, it’s important for us to note that their DUI with Child Endangerment arrest case may negatively impact their current litigation, and it’s possible that they could lose their parental rights as a result of their conviction.
 This is why any driver who is arrested for DUI with child endangerment must hire an experienced Oakland Criminal Defense Lawyer to represent them so that they can have confidence that they can prevent the possibility of being convicted.

 Call Our Bay Area Criminal Defense Attorney (510) 842-0750

-Yes, it’s true that drivers who are pulled over for driving while under the influence even if they have a child in their vehicle at the time do not have to pleading guilty.
+Yes, it’s true that drivers who are pulled over for driving while under the influence even if they have a child in their vehicle at the time do not have to plead guilty.

-If you or someone you know was recently pulled over for DUI with Child Endangerment, don’t waste another minute wondering what they are going to do next, encourage them to contact the Lamano Law Offices today by calling us at (510) 842-0750 to start working with our Bay Area Criminal Defense Attorney today.
+If you or someone you know was recently pulled over for DUI with Child Endangerment, don’t waste another minute wondering what they are going to do next, encourage them to contact the Lamano Law Office today by calling us at (510) 842-0750 to start working with our Bay Area Criminal Defense Attorneys today.